salsalabs/multicopy/README.md

 multicopy --help
 usage: multicopy --login=LOGIN [<flags>]

-A command-line app to copy the contents of a list of URLs to a dir.
+A command-line app to copy images and files from a Salsa HQ to your disk.

 Flags:
   --help         Show context-sensitive help (also try --help-long and --help-man).